How to deal with strange sounds from your washing machine

 Items that get into the drum can cause both strange sounds and a number of problems.
 Research and feedback from Which? members has shown the most common culprits are coins and bra wire.

-Having experimented by putting pound coins into a variety of washing machines, we found you typically have about fifteen minutes to hear them rattling around and pinging off the door before the sound of the wash drowns them out.
+Having experimented by putting £1 coins into a variety of washing machines, we found you typically have about 15 minutes to hear them rattling around and pinging off the door before the sound of the wash drowns them out.
 Bra wire makes more of a scratching sound.

 If you've still not found the culprit

 The big danger is that items will slip between the rubber seal and the metal drum and fall into the surrounding plastic tub.
-Items that do not get washed down into the filter can be flung about violently by the drum's rotation, especially during the spin cycle.
-Pound coins have been known to be flung with such force by the drum that it has penetrated the outer plastic tub, potentially flooding your kitchen and writing off your machine.
+Items that don't get washed down into the filter can be flung about violently by the drum's rotation, especially during the spin cycle.